Avigdor Kahalani: Political career

 After leaving the IDF, Kahalani made his way into politics.
 He served as Deputy Mayor of Tel Aviv, and was elected to the Knesset as a member of the Labor Party in the 1992 election.
 He served on the Knesset Foreign Affairs and Defense and the Education and Culture Committees.
 He was active in the Committee for the Rescue of Jews from Yemen and Chairman of the Golan Lobby in the Knesset, and was chairman of the Friends of LIBI Foundation and president of the Israeli Association for Drug Rehabilitation.
 He was a candidate in the 1993 Tel Aviv mayoral election, finishing second to Roni Milo with 42.5% of the vote.

 During the Knesset session, Kahalani broke away from the Labor Party and founded The Third Way with Emanuel Zisman.
 The new party won four seats in the 1996 elections, and joined Benjamin Netanyahu's coalition, with Kahalani made Minister of Internal Security.
 However, in the 1999 elections the party failed to cross the electoral threshold and Kahalani lost his seat.

 He later joined Likud, and was placed 43rd on the party's list for the 2003 elections, but missed out on a seat when the party won only 38.

 From 2007 to 2015, Kahalani served as chairman of the Association for Wellbeing of Israeli Soldiers.

+In 2023 he was chosen to light a torch at the beacon lighting ceremony on Mount Herzl on the occasion of the 75th year of the State of Israel.